s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 spawn :: NodeId -> Closure (Process ()) -> Process ProcessId
 ~~~~

-Then, like the master from Chapter \ref{sec:sendRecCloud},
+Next, like the master from Chapter \ref{sec:sendRecCloud},
 `forceSingle` waits for the input `SendPort a` of the evaluation task with `receiveChan inputSenderReceiver`.
-It then sends the not yet evaluated, serialized version of `a`, `serialized <- liftIO $ trySerialize a`
+After that, it sends the not yet evaluated, serialized version of `a`, `serialized <- liftIO $ trySerialize a`
 over that `SendPort` with `sendChan inputSender $ toThunk serialized` to the evaluating
 slave node.
-Then, it awaits the
+Finally, it awaits the
 result of the evaluation with `forcedA <- receiveChan outputReceiver`
-to finally put it inside the passed `MVar a` with `liftIO $ putMVar out forcedA`.
+and puts it inside the passed `MVar a` with `liftIO $ putMVar out forcedA`.

 ~~~~{.haskell}
 forceSingle :: (Evaluatable a) => NodeId -> MVar a -> a -> Process ()